augustxj/feature-extractor-DIO/README.md

 - Choose `N` to skip re-extraction and go directly to recommendation

 ### Utility Script
-If you face any erros with not found directories, please run:
+If you face any erros with not found directories, go into `\src\utils` and please run:
 ```bash
 python directories_resolve.py
 ```